 The message: I know you're pulling a stunt to get your money back.
 You'll get your money back, but I'm telling you that we're better (and smarter) than you think.

 The customers wound up thanking me for the refund (of course they did—they got a free roast out of the deal), but left quickly and somewhat sheepishly.
 I had spent the store's money, but protected our reputation.
 Having an unhappy, vocal customer on a busy evening was not my idea of good PR.

-I wrote up the incident for the store manager, and wound up getting a pat on the back for being imaginative form the store owner a few days later when he visited.
+I wrote up the incident for the store manager, and wound up getting a pat on the back for being imaginative from the store owner a few days later when he visited.
 We had a conversation about it, and I told him why I thought it would have been the wrong call to refund the people only the price of the fat—it would have been an insult from their point of view, even though they were "putting one over" on us.
 He agreed.
 And that, for me, was enough.